Like anything in life, it takes years of practice to be ‘good at travelling’.

 Take photos of these important documents and email them to yourself, your partner or your family member.
 We like to upload them to Dropbox or Google Drive to access them from anywhere in the world.

-It’s a good idea to place them in an easy-to-find folder on your iPhone and computer, too.
+It’s also a good idea to place them in an easy-to-find folder on your iPhone and computer.

-In this day and age, most of us have at least two or three forms of electronics (iPhone, computer, camera, Go-pro, kindle, Ipad, power banks to name a few) that we use on the road to make travel easier and to capture memories at the same time.
+In this day and age, most of us have at least two or three forms of electronics (iPhone, computer, camera, Go-Pro, kindle, iPad, power banks, to name a few) that we use on the road to make travel easier and to capture memories.

-It’s a little heartbreaking when you run out of camera battery on an amazing day trip or your iPhone dies and the details of how to get back to your accommodation are stored on it.
+It’s heartbreaking when you run out of camera battery on a fantastic day trip, or your iPhone dies, and the details of how to get back to your accommodation are stored on it.

-Whenever possible, charge your electronics to avoid disappointment.
-We always charge our electronics overnight, many travellers use a travel powerboard to charge many things at one time.
+Charge your electronics whenever possible to avoid disappointment.
+We always charge our electronics overnight, and many travellers use a travel powerboard to charge many things at once.

 A popular choice is the USB Charger – with 3 USB ports to charge electronics or a travel power board with 4 AC outlets and 2 USB ports to charge additional gadgets.